 There's more...

 In step 5, you create a script that you want WMI to run any time the membership of the Enterprise Admins group changes.
-This script writes details to a text file (Grouplog.txt) containing the time the event occurred, the new membership and whether this group now contains any unauthorized users.
-You could add to Monitor.ps1 to send an email to an administrative mailbox or just removing the unauthorized user.
+This script writes details to a text file (Grouplog.txt) containing the time the event occurred, the new membership, and whether this group now contains any unauthorized users.
+You could add to Monitor.ps1 to send an email to an administrative mailbox or just remove the unauthorized user.
 You could also look in the Windows Security event log to find the most recent user to log on to the server.

-In this recipe, you create two helper functions to view and delete the permanent event handling details.
+In this recipe, you create two helper functions, Get-WMIPE and Remove-WMIPE, to view and delete the permanent event handling details.
 You also call these functions at the end of the recipe to ensure you have not left the permanent event fully or partly configured.